Hamas official says 50 members killed this week on Gaza border - Journal du Cameroun

 – ‘Wrong side of history’ –

-Also on Wednesday, Guatemala inaugurated its Israel embassy in Jerusalem, the first country to follow in the footsteps of the United States’ deeply controversial move.
+Guatemala on Wednesday inaugurated its Israel embassy in Jerusalem, the first country to follow in the footsteps of the United States’ controversial move.

-“Israel will continue to defend itself in all necessary means and not let those who call to destroy us breach our borders and threaten our communities,” the Israeli leader said.
+“Israel will continue to defend itself in all necessary means and not let those who call to destroy us breach our borders and threaten our communities,” he said.

 Jerusalem’s status is perhaps the thorniest issue in the Israeli-Palestinian conflict and the US embassy relocation infuriated the Palestinians.